-Cheryll Ruth Soriano, Virgel Binghay, Marge Lanzador-Medina, Chana Garcia, Funda Ustek-Spilda, Pamela Custodio and Mark Graham
+Fairwork Philippines Team: Cheryll Ruth Soriano, Virgel Binghay, Marge Lanzador-Medina, Chana Garcia, Funda Ustek-Spilda, Pamela Custodio and Mark Graham

-THE FAIRWORK PROJECT

-Towards Decent Labour Standards in the Platform Economy
+THE FAIRWORK PROJECT: Towards Decent Labour Standards in the Platform Economy

-Fairwork evaluates and ranks the working conditions of digital platforms.
+Fairwork evaluates and ranks the working conditions of digital labour platforms.
 Our ratings are based on five principles that digital labour platforms should ensure in order to be considered to be offering basic minimum standards of fairness.

-We evaluate platforms annually against these principles-developed through multiple multi-stakeholder workshops at the International Labour Organisation-to show not only what the platform economy is today, but also what it could be.
+We evaluate platforms annually against these principles to show what the platform economy is today and what it could be.
 The Fairwork ratings provide an independent perspective on labour conditions of platform work for policymakers, platform companies, workers, and consumers.
-Our goal is to show that better, and fairer, jobs are possible in the platform economy.
+Our goal is to show that better and fairer jobs are possible in the platform economy.

-The Fairwork project is coordinated from the Oxford Internet Institute and the WZB Berlin Social Science Center.
-Our growing network of researchers currently rates platforms in 37 countries across 5 continents (Figure 1).
-In every country, Fairwork collaborates closely with workers, platforms, advocates and policymakers to promote a fairer future of platform work.
+The Fairwork project is coordinated from the Oxford Internet Institute, based at the University of Oxford and the WZB Berlin Social Science Centre.
+Our growing network of researchers currently rates platforms in 37 countries across 5 continents.
+In every country, Fairwork collaborates closely with workers, platforms, advocates, and policymakers to promote a fairer future of platform work.

-Fairwork countries
+(Map of Fairwork countries)